Analysts Offer Insights on Financial Companies: Green Dot (GDOT), Cannae Holdings (CNNE) and SBA Communications (SBAC)

 According to TipRanks.com, Prentiss is a 3-star analyst with an average return of 1.9% and a 64.0% success rate.
 Prentiss covers the Technology sector, focusing on stocks such as Shenandoah Telecommunications Co, Telephone & Data Systems, and Iridium Communications.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for SBA Communications with a $311.43 average price target, a 21.5% upside from current levels.
+SBA Communications has an analyst consensus of Moderate Buy, with a price target consensus of $312.14, implying a 21.7% upside from current levels.
 In a report released yesterday, Deutsche Bank also maintained a Buy rating on the stock with a $325.00 price target.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.